 Our support group is an independent, non-profit organization.
 It is run by survivors, family members and friends, with help from supportive organizations.
 We have no paid employees, no membership dues, no fees.

 To keep up with daily updates, please visit (and like!) us at

-The photos below illustrate some of our recent activities -- including monthly meetings, our 2017 Brain Aneurysm Symposium, Advocacy Day events in Washington, D.C. with two national brain aneurysm organizations and volunteers from around the country, a Holiday Social, a painting session at the Contemporary Arts Center, media appearances, and our Third Annual Brain Aneurysm Walk for Awareness.
+The photos below illustrate some of our recent activities -- including monthly meetings, our annual Brain Aneurysm Symposium, Advocacy Day events in Washington, D.C., Holiday Socials, a painting session at the Contemporary Arts Center, summer picnics and our Annual Brain Aneurysm Walk for Awareness.